MutasimFe/3--Power-circuit-design-and-implementation-for-mobile-robot-and-fixed-robot/README.md

    ![circuit (3)](https://user-images.githubusercontent.com/85455361/123959515-f0133d00-d9b6-11eb-9be0-12645d81b893.png)

-   I can use **26650A battery** as well and the arrangement would not be exactly the same
+   I can use **26650A battery** as well and the arrangement would not be exactly the same.
+But this is more expensive

    ![image](https://user-images.githubusercontent.com/85455361/123694373-ef1cc700-d861-11eb-82b0-debee829d146.jpg)